- Monevator - https://monevator.com -

 Commodities

-However, there are very few opportunities for ordinary investors to bet directly on that spot market price because few of us can actually store several million barrels of oil.
+However there are very few opportunities for ordinary investors to bet directly on the spot market price of commodities, because not many of us can actually store several million barrels of oil.

-With the exception of some precious metals like gold [23], a regular Joe’s only option is to invest in commodity funds that provide exposure to the price movements of commodity future contracts3 [24].
+With the exception of some precious metals like gold then, an ordinary investor’s only option is to instead invest in commodity ETFs and funds that provide exposure to the price movements of commodity future contracts5 [57].

 Good